ajfisher/node-pixel/firmware/src/README.md

 If there are any mods to the src files then run `grunt build` to make sure everything is updated properly.

+## TODO

+* Get issue fixed with arduino cli in order to build hex files automatically for all major boards.
+* Use the skt500 programmer to be able to install hex files directly without arduino